 When running an experiment that contains Signal connections, it is possible to look at the measured waveforms in real-time as they are being acquired and processed.
 In the window that is visible when an experiment is running, mark the channel to investigate in the step sequence list in the left-hand part of the dialog (see Fig. MeasuringSignal).

 In standard operation mode, Labber handles instrument synchronization by waiting for an instrument to report that all step channels values have been outputted before reading the log channels.
 Since this requires communicating with the instruments over the computer, the time synchronization may not be precise enough for certain applications.
-For such applications, Labber supports hardware triggering and hardware looping for enhancing the synchronization and timing precision.
+For such applications, Labber supports operating in arm/trig mode and hardware looping for enhancing the synchronization and timing precision.

-In hardware trigger mode, log instrument will be armed to wait for a hardware trigger before starting to acquire data.
-To turn on hardware trigger mode, click the Hardware trig checkbox below the Step sequence configuration list in the Measurement setup window.
+In Arm/trig mode, log instrument will be armed to wait for an external trigger before starting to acquire data.
+To turn on arm/trig mode, click the Arm/trig mode checkbox below the Step sequence configuration list in the Measurement setup window.
 The trigger channel must be an instrument channel represented by boolean or a button, and it is defined by the pull-down menu next to the check box.
 The instrument used to generate the trigger must also be represented in the step configuration list.

-In hardware trigger mode, the following operations are performed at each point of the measurement sequence:
+In Arm/trig mode, the following operations are performed at each point of the measurement sequence: